Online Social Work Master's Program

 For social service working professionals

-The online Social Work Master’s program is a 22-month program designed for social service working professionals at selected agencies.
+The online Social Work Master’s program is a 22-month plan of study designed for social service working professionals at selected organizations.
 The part-time curriculum is built around synchronous, virtual evening classes that emphasize the development of professional skills and in-depth practice experience.
 Graduates are prepared to become leaders in a variety of social work settings, such as government agencies, health care services, clinical practices, and non-profit organizations.

 Program at a Glance